pingcap/docs/grafana-tikv-dashboard.md

 - Thread CPU：The CPU utilization of the lock manager thread
 - Handled tasks：The number of taks handled by lock manager
-- Waiter lifetime duration：The time consumed for the transaction waitting for the lock to be released
+- Waiter lifetime duration：The waiting time of the transaction for the lock to be released
-- Wait table：The status information of wait table, including the number of locks and the number of transactions waitting for the lock
+- Wait table：The status information of wait table, including the number of locks and the number of transactions waiting for the lock
 - Deadlock detect duration：The time consumed for detecting deadlock
 - Detect error：The number of errors encountered when detecting deadlock, including the number of deadlocks
-- Deadlock detector leader：The information about the node where the deadlock detector leader is located
+- Deadlock detector leader：The information of the node where the deadlock detector leader is located

 ## Memory